Indiana University of Pennsylvania

 Public university in Indiana, Pennsylvania, U.S.

-Indiana University of Pennsylvania (IUP) is a public research university in Indiana, Pennsylvania, United States.
-The university is accredited by the Middle States Commission on Higher Education and classified among "R2: Doctoral Universities – High Spending and Doctorate Production".
+The Indiana University of Pennsylvania (IUP) is a public research university in Indiana, Pennsylvania, United States.
+It is accredited by the Middle States Commission on Higher Education and classified among "R2: Doctoral Universities – High Spending and Doctorate Production".
 As of 2024, the university enrolled over 9,000 undergraduate and graduate students.
-The university is 55 mi northeast of Pittsburgh.
 It is governed by a local Council of Trustees and the Board of Governors of the Pennsylvania State System of Higher Education.
 IUP has branch campuses at Punxsutawney, Northpointe, and Monroeville.
-IUP is accredited by the Middle States Commission on Higher Education.